redwoodjs/redwood/docs/docs/deploy/serverless.md

 ## Troubleshooting

-If you happend to see the following error wehn deploying:
+If you happen to see the following error when deploying:

 ```terminal
 Error: